NSLS-II/aphla/doc/intro.rst

 Introduction
 =============

-This manual describes HLA (high level applications) for the NSLS-II commissioning and accelerator physics study.
+This manual describes Physics HLA (high level applications) for the NSLS-II commissioning and beam studies.

-The HLA includes a set of applications and the APIs (Application Programming Interface) those applications are based-on.
-The applications is either a simple command or an application with GUI (graphical user interface).
-APIs are designed for interactive control or batch scripting.
-Both applications and APIs are in a high level form that are friendly to physicists and operators.
+Besides the commonly used applications, like Beam based alignment, the HLA includes a set of APIs (Application Programming Interface) which is used for writing further scripts and interactive controls.

 This manual is compiled based on the requirements from the following
 documents: